 Balancing Act of Reliability

 Software development involves both creating and maintaining systems.
 Once you put anything into production, reliability becomes critical.
-When your systems aren’t reliable, you face issues in various ways.
-If you’re a SaaS company, you could lose customers.
+When your systems are not reliable, you face issues in various ways.
+If you are a SaaS company, you could lose customers.
 Nobody wants their business to stop because of your reliability problems.
 They will go to the competition.
-In B2C, customers can’t search, book, or use your service.
+In B2C, customers cannot search, book, or use your service.
 They get frustrated.
-If you don’t deliver on reliability, you might have to compensate with credits or even real money.
+If you do not deliver on reliability, you might have to compensate with credits or even real money.
 But the real cost is your reputation.
 This is why reliability matters.
-And if you can’t measure it, you can’t promise it.
+And reliability becomes even more important as your systems grow in complexity.
+If you cannot measure it, you cannot promise it.

 This is where error budgeting, Mean Time to Detect (MTTD), and Mean Time to Recovery (MTTR) come in.
 Think of error budgeting as your allowance for risk without compromising reliability.
 It tells you how much downtime you can afford before shifting focus from new features to stability.
-MTTD and MTTR, on the other hand, answer important questions: how fast did you detect the issue, how did you recover, and how long did it take?
-Let’s dive in and see how these metrics help manage risk and reliability.
+MTTD and MTTR, on the other hand, answer important questions: how fast you detected the issue, how you recovered, and how long it took.
+Let us dive in and see how these metrics help manage risk and strengthen long term reliability.

 This is fine.
 Site Reliability Engineering